ahawkins/hawkins.io/blog/_posts/2013-07-08-table-sorting-with-ember.md

 `sortedDesc`.
 It uses the parent controller's `sortedColumn`, itself, and `sortAscending` to calculate them.
 A different icon is displayed for ascending and descending sorting.
 Clicking a column header that is not sorted sorts that column in ascending mode.
 Clicking a header that is sorted toggles the sort mode.
+Helpers are used format the dates and currencies.
 This completes the common interaction found in most applications.

 <a class="jsbin-embed"
 href="http://jsbin.com/omagiq/4/embed?live">Simple Sorting